24/7 Admissions | Call Now: (844) 701-0202

 Benefits of Drug Rehab for Women and Children

 During rehab, many women experience the most vulnerable and difficult period of their life.
-As much as we try to ease the mother child substance abuse treatmentprocess, it will always be a challenge.
-But experience shows that both parents and children thrive in rehab programs with residential beds for children.
+As much as we try to ease the process, it will always be a challenge.
+But experience shows that both parents and children thrive in rehab programs for women with children.
 This is because these specialized programs can quickly pinpoint the negative behaviors the mother struggles with while she receives the support of living with other similarly situated recovering moms.

 It’s our experience that substance use disorders place a significant strain on the family, and this is not limited to children.
-Spouses may become irritated and impatient at their partner’s lack of control.
+Spouses may become irritated at their partner’s lack of control.
 Children too can become angry and resentful because they do not understand the nature of addiction.
 While many support groups offer some guidance on how wives and mothers can approach these problems, it’s often not enough.

 Healing the Family During Addiction

-Our therapists offer professional guidance both to our patients and their families on dealing with and understanding addiction.
+Our therapists offer professional guidance both to our clients and their families on dealing with and understanding addiction.
 Everyone must understand that it is a brain disease, not a choice.
 Once everyone involved understands the problem, as well as how they can help and how they can facilitate their loved one’s recovery, emotional wounds start to heal.
 Cracks and gaps which were originally opened by the problems of drug abuse start to close.

-We are committed to healing, not just the patient but their whole family, all of whom have been invariably affected by chemical dependency.
+We are committed to healing, not just the client but their whole family, all of whom have been invariably affected by chemical dependency.
 It has been said that if one member of a family has a SUD, all members of the family have a SUD.
 All parties involved will benefit from the education that is gained from family therapy.

 Start Your New Direction Now